Node.js provides a module called fs

 In this example, fs.readFile()

-takes three arguments: the file name (datos.txt
+takes three arguments: the name of the file (data.txt

 ), the encoding (utf8

-Suppose we have a file called datos.txt
+Suppose we have a file named data.txt

 but as binary, its bytes.